-This course is designed to provide an understanding of the needs of all types of exceptional children.
-Students will be able to identify symptoms and causes of most disabilities including behavioral, health, learning and physical disabilities and ways in which teachers can individualize instruction for exceptional students.
-Students will review and understand both federal and state regulations governing special education services.
+This course introduces the causes, characteristics, and instructional implications of educational disabilities.
+Other topics covered include historical perspectives, legislation, and current trends in the field of special education.
 This course meets the Maryland State Department of Education Inclusion of Special Needs Student Populations requirement for an initial certificate in Early Childhood Education, Elementary Education and Secondary Education.
 This course also meets the MSDE Historical, Philosophical, and Legal Foundations of Special Education requirement for an initial certificate in Generic Special Education Infant/Primary, Generic Special Education Elementary/Middle, and Generic Special Education Secondary/Adult.
 A 15-hour Field Experience outside of class time is required.
-Students are placed in a Howard County Public School or may use a K-12 school where they are employed.
-Prerequisite: Eligible to enroll in ENGL-121.
-(3 hours weekly)
+Students are placed in a Howard County Public school or may use a K-12 school where they are employed.

 Upon completion of this course, the student will be able to: